When to Visit the Great Wall of China – Summary

 - full moon night

-In general, you will avoid crowds and feel more comfortable, or, you will take great photos and see the beams of light throughout the wall in these times of the day.
+In general, you will avoid crowds and feel more comfortable, or take great photos and see the beams of light throughout the wall at these times of the day.

 - At 7:30 am/8:30 am when it first opens.
-Even in high season, you will still see people at these hours, but much smaller than late morning and the middle of the day, especially if you visit the sections like Mutianyu, Jinshanling, Huanghuacheng or Gubeikou.
+Even in high season, you will still see people at these hours.
+Still, they are much smaller than late morning and the middle of the day, especially if you visit the sections like Mutianyu, Jinshanling, Huanghuacheng, or Gubeikou.
 The crowds tend to be at their heaviest from about 10 am to 3 pm.

 - One or two hours before the last entry.
-Last entry is one or two hours before it actually closes, so if you go about two hours before that, you will have plenty of time to enjoy it and not feel rushed, but by then, the crowds have greatly thinned out.
+The latest entry is one or two hours before it closes, so if you go about two hours before that, you will have plenty of time to enjoy it and not feel rushed, but by then, the crowds have considerably thinned out.
 The “last entry” and closing times vary throughout the year, usually 4:30 pm in summer and 4 pm in winter.

 - Jinshanling at Sunrise: The first rays of the sun illuminating Jinshanling is a moment of delight.
 The soft golden color is heartwarming.
-At this hour you can enjoy moments of utter calmness.
-Also, free of crowds you can enjoy the beauty of the wall at your own leisure.
+At this hour, you can enjoy moments of utter calmness.
+Also, free of crowds, you can enjoy the beauty of the wall at your leisure.

 - Jinshanling at Sunset: Jinshanling Great Wall looks spectacular when it’s lit up against the glowing orange and purple skies.
-As dusk is among the favorite times of the day for romantic therefore it’s highly recommended to pay a visit to Jinshanling with your significant other once while the sun sets.
+As dusk is among the favorite times of the day for romantics, it’s highly recommended to pay a visit to Jinshanling with your significant other once the sunsets.
 The sunset over Jinshanling is prime Instagram material.

 - Huanghuacheng/Simatai Under Full Moon Night: The view of the moonlit Huanghuacheng /Simatai is absolutely beyond words.
 You get the opportunity to visit the Great Wall almost entirely to yourself.
-After a glimpse of the shining moon over the wonder of the world, few things will be able to enthrall you.
-A full moon also makes a great backdrop for photography.
+After a glimpse of the shining moon over the world’s wonder, few things will be able to enthrall you.
+A full moon also makes an excellent backdrop for photography.

 In hot months like July, August, you should avoid coming in the middle of the day, as there is virtually no shade and no place to sit down.

-Early closing hours in winter: Most famous Beijing Great Wall sections except for Simatai, Jinshanling, and Huanghuacheng closes at “sundown” so, in the winter months, you’ll need to come earlier in the day.
+Early closing hours in winter: Most famous Beijing Great Wall sections except for Simatai, Jinshanling, and Huanghuacheng close at “sundown,” so, in the winter months, you’ll need to come earlier in the day.